 How many people read your personal statement before submitting it?

 I had many people read it, including family members, mentors at clinics, and even people I didn’t know in the lab.

 Yes.
 I volunteered at the Reese Center for Handicapped Horsemanship, Georgia Aquarium, Zoo Atlanta, and organized volunteer activities for PreVet Club (such as participation in River’s Alive, and a Thanksgiving dinner at the local homeless shelter in Athens).

 When did you decide to become a vet?

-I have wanted to be a veterinarian since I was about 8 years old.
+There are many reasons to be a vet, I have wanted to be a veterinarian since I was about 8 years old.

 Did you interview any vets before starting the application process?

 The first time I applied, I asked the veterinarians I had worked with about their experiences before and during veterinary school.
 When I found out I wasn’t accepted the first time, I met with the Dean of the veterinary school and asked them what they were looking for in applicants and how I could strengthen my application.
 She told me they were looking for diversified applicants.
 That is what really motivated me to start volunteering at the aquarium, the zoo, and with horses.
 I remember at one point, I was working 2 part-time jobs, doing research and school full time, and all of these volunteer activities.
 It was insane!